PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 Your email address will be used to make payments directly to your PayPal account and in order to activate this you need to first of all confirm your email address.

-A four digit pin will be sent to your email, after confirmation, you’ll be able to send and receive payments and more using your Nigerian PayPal account.
-You’d also be assigned a unique ID called “Merchant ID” which is a 15 character key used in identifying your PayPal account.
+A four-digit PIN will be sent to your email, After confirmation, you’ll be able to send and receive payments and more using your Nigerian PayPal account.
+You’d also be assigned a unique ID called “Merchant ID” which is a 15-character key used in identifying your PayPal account.

 Happy?
 Cool but you need to do something to perfectly set up your PayPal account in Nigeria.
 Here is what you need to do:

-After confirming your email address, you’ll be taken to a new page where you asked to “Add a card to your PayPal account“.
+After confirming your email address, you’ll be taken to a new page where you are asked to “Add a card to your PayPal account“.
 You can decline, if you wish to add your card later.

 But, if you choose to add a card to verify your PayPal account as a Nigerian, note that Verve cards won’t work!